Jok3r182/Jok3r182/README.md

 # 💫 About
-🧑‍💻 iOS developer at IBM.<br>🌱 Currently mastering SwiftUI, UIKit, Combine, Objective-C and exploring Game development with Godot Engine and Aseprite.<br>🎓 Bachelor's degree of Information Systems Software Engineering at Vilnius Tech university.
+🧑‍💻 iOS developer at IBM.<br>🌱 Currently mastering SwiftUI, UIKit, Objective-C and exploring Game development with Godot Engine and Aseprite.<br>🎓 Bachelor's degree of Information Systems Software Engineering at Vilnius Tech university.

 # 🌐 Socials